Traditional Yamagata City Tastes and Traditions

 Bridgitte Kayasith

 Bridgitte was born and raised in Australia.
 Having a large interest in Japan, she moved to Japan in 2019 and taught English in Yamagata for two years.
-Her love for travel led her to enter the tourism industry, working as hotel reception in Sendai.
-She later moved back to Yamagata to work as a member of The Hidden Japan.
-In her free time, she loves to visit cafes and admire anything cute.
+Her love for travel led her to enter the tourism industry.
+Currently she lives in Yamagata and works at The Hidden Japan.
+In her free time, she loves to visit cafes and admire cute things.

 Read more...